Boyfriends and Girlfriends

-Boyfriends and Girlfriends (L'Ami de mon amie; also known as My Girlfriend's Boyfriend) is a 1987 French romantic comedy-drama film written and directed by Éric Rohmer.
+Boyfriends And Girlfriends (L'Ami De Mon Amie; also known as My Girlfriend's Boyfriend) is a 1987 French romantic comedy film written and directed by Éric Rohmer.
 The film stars Emmanuelle Chaulet, Sophie Renoir, Anne-Laure Meury, François-Éric Gendron and Éric Viellard.
 It is the sixth and final instalment in Rohmer's Comedies and Proverbs series.
 The title literally means the (male) friend of my (female) friend, or perhaps the boyfriend of my girlfriend: it echoes the proverb "Les amis de mes amis sont mes amis" ("My friend's friend is my friend").

 Plot

 Blanche is freshly installed in Cergy-Pontoise, a trendy new town near Paris.
 She has a new apartment, a new job with no one over and no one under her.
 She meets Léa at lunch one day, and soon she meets an acquaintance of Léa, Alexandre, whom she approaches somewhat awkwardly.
 The film then follows the time-honored plot of exchange of relationships, as Blanche and Léa switch boyfriends.